Advertising and Video Brief Templates

 Who are your competitors

-When writing the brief include information on your competitors.
+When writing the brief include info on your competitors.
 It might not always be apparent to those outside your industry who they are.
-It’s a useful exercise to see what your competitors are doing in their marketing campaigns.
+It’s a useful exercise to see what your competitors are doing in their marketing.

 Is there any research to include

-If you have market research, stats from your website or information from your marketing teams, please add it.
-Having firm stats to construct a creative campaign around give you the certainty that the ideas are heading in the right direction.
+If you have market research, stats from your website or data from your marketing, please add it.
+Having stats to construct a campaign around gives you the certainty that the ideas are heading in the right direction.

 What deliverables are required

-Including all the possible delivery formats in the video production brief helps steer the agency to deliver useful content.
-It also makes sure that creative has been originated to work across multiple platforms.
+Including all the delivery formats in the video briefing helps the agency deliver useful content.
+It also makes sure the idea has been built to work across multiple platforms.
 Sometimes having delivery constraints can throw up unusual or surprising ideas which elevate the concept.